thaphazard/ragnir/content/posts/how-to-get-a-private-chef-for-255--per-month.md

 +++
 categories = ["", "Lifestyle"]
 date = "2018-04-10T05:38:58+00:00"
-description = "How much time do you spend per week making your own food?" tags = ["Efficiency"] title = "How to get a private chef for 255$ per month"
+description = "How much time do you waste per week making your own food?" tags = ["Efficiency"] title = "How to get a private chef for 255$ per month"